higherkindness/mu-scala/docs/src/main/tut/core-concepts.md

 In this project, we are focusing on the [Java gRPC] implementation.

-In the upcoming sections, we'll take a look at how we can implement RPC protocols (Messages and Services) in both *gRPC* and *frees-rpc*.
+In the upcoming sections, we'll take a look at how we can implement RPC protocols (Messages and Services) in both *gRPC* and *mu-rpc*.

 ## Messages and Services